Ocassionally Secure: A Comparative Analysis of Code Generation Assistants: Background and Related Work

-In the realm of language models, studies like those conducted by Siddiq et al. \cite{10.1145/3549035.3561184}, Wang et al. \cite{wang2023enhancing}, and Hajipour et al. \cite{hajipour2023codelmsec} have focused on evaluating and enhancing the security aspects of code generation models.
-Siddiq et al. introduced SecurityEval, an evaluation dataset containing 130 samples for 75 vulnerability types, mapped to Common Weakness Enumeration (CWE), facilitating the assessment of open-source (InCoder) and closed-source (GitHub Copilot) code generation models.
-Wang et al. presented SecuCoGen, a dataset targeting 21 critical vulnerability types, demonstrating the need for improvements in existing models to address security concerns during code generation and repair.
-Additionally, Hajipour et al. proposed a systematic study to assess the security issues of code language models, introducing the CodeLMSec Benchmark for evaluating and comparing security weaknesses in code language models.
+In the field of language models, researchers such as Siddiq et al. \cite{10.1145/3549035.3561184}, Wang et al. \cite{wang2023enhancing}, and Hajipour et al. \cite{hajipour2023codelmsec} have assessed and aimed to improve the security of code generated by LLMs.
+Siddiq et al. introduced SecurityEval, a dataset with 130 samples across 75 vulnerability types aligned with CWE, evaluating both open-source (InCoder) and closed-source (GitHub Copilot) models.
+However, they did not assess code complexity or consistency, nor did they explore how model updates affect performance.
+Wang et al. presented SecuCoGen, targeting 21 critical vulnerabilities and underscoring the need to address security gaps in code generation.
+Hajipour et al. proposed CodeLMSec, a benchmark for systematically evaluating security vulnerabilities in code generated by language models.

-The work by Perry et al. \cite{Perry_2023} is also noteworthy.
-The authors conducted a user study that focuses on examining the influence of OpenAI's Codex, on the security of code written by developers.
-Key findings include participants with access to Codex writing significantly less secure code compared to those without access.
-This study sheds light on potential concerns regarding the use of AI code assistants and their implications for code security.
+Perry et al. \cite{Perry_2023} explored the impact of OpenAI's Codex on code security through a user study.
+Their findings indicated that participants with access to Codex produced less secure code than those without, highlighting potential security risks associated with AI-assisted coding tools.

-As opposed to the previous works, we explore the conditions and contexts in which four representative LLMs, can be effectively and safely employed in real-world scenarios to generate quality code.
-Our comparative analysis involves assessing these LLMs across nine diverse tasks, reflecting the typical use cases of developers in everyday work.
-Additionally, we emphasize security awareness by incorporating two distinct versions of a developer persona.
-Our evaluation extends beyond security considerations to encompass functionality, performance, complexity, and reliability, providing comprehensive insights into the capabilities and limitations of these models for practical applications in automated code generation.
+More recent security evaluations have further documented the challenges LLMs face in producing secure code.
+Siddiq et al. \cite{10.1145/3691621.3694934} introduced SALLM, a systematic framework evaluating LLM-generated Python code against 100 security-centric prompts, finding significant variations in vulnerability rates across models.
+Similarly, Sajadi et al. \cite{Sajadi} discovered that leading LLMs detect only 12.6-40\% of vulnerabilities when presented with insecure code from Stack Overflow without explicit security prompting.
+Complementing these findings, Chong et al. \cite{chong2024artificialintelligencegeneratedcodeconsidered} found that while GPT-4o achieves 87.6\% functionality on LeetCode problems, it produces up to 10.3\% more security issues than human-written code, with iterative feedback sometimes introducing new vulnerabilities.

+Our research extends this emerging body of evidence by examining how security characteristics evolve across model generations and how explicit security prompting affects vulnerability patterns.